 The Sentinel-3 GPS receiver contributes to satellite control, provides accurate on-board timing, controls the open-loop mode of the altimeter by providing real-time radial position data and provides the measurements for the final POD analysis.

-The receiver is capable of receiving the L1 C/A, L1P(Y) and the L2P(Y) signals of the GPS constellation.
-It tracks up to eight satellites and two signal bands in parallel.
-The GPS receivers on SENTINEL-3 satellites are able to track additional signals in order to adapt to the changing GPS constellation and the introduction of the Galileo system.
+The receiver on-board Sentinel-3A is capable of receiving the L1 C/A, L1P(Y) and the L2P(Y) signals of the GPS constellation.
+The receiver on-board Sentinel-3B is also capable of receiving the L2C signal of the GPS constellation.
+They can track up to eight satellites and two signal bands in parallel.

-The SENTINEL-3 GPS receiver consists of the antenna, the harness and the receiver unit itself.
+The Sentinel-3 GNSS receiver consists of the antenna, the harness and the receiver unit itself.

 GNSS Antenna (Credit: ESA)